james-see/aria2-installer/README.md

 5. restart nginx `sudo nginx -s reload`
 6. run `aria2c --enable-rpc --rpc-listen-all --rpc-secret helloworldhelloworldhelloworld`
 7. open up a browser window at http://aria.local and in the settings make sure to input 127.0.0.1 and port 6800 as connection info.
+8. to run as a service, move the aria.conf to `/etc/supervisor/conf.d/` and make sure it points correctly to your bash script that executes the above aria2c command.

 ## How to update?

 1. Run the script again, it will automatically do a git pull on [webui-aria2](https://github.com/ziahamza/webui-aria2) and restart the aria2 rpc server.